Great Leap Forward: Hundred Flowers Campaign and Anti-Rightist Campaign

 In 1957, Mao responded to the tensions which existed in the Party by launching the Hundred Flowers Campaign as a way to promote free speech and criticism.
-Some scholars have retroactively concluded that this campaign was a ploy designed to allow critics of the regime, primarily intellectuals but also low ranking members of the party who were critical of the agricultural policies, to identify themselves.
+Some scholars have retrospectively concluded that this campaign was a ploy designed to allow critics of the regime, primarily intellectuals but also low ranking members of the party who were critical of the agricultural policies, to identify themselves.

 By the time of the completion of the first 5 Year Economic Plan in 1957, Mao had come to believe that the path to socialism that had been followed by the Soviet Union was not appropriate for China.
 He was critical of Khrushchev's reversal of Stalinist policies and he was also alarmed by the uprisings that had taken place in East Germany, Poland and Hungary, and the perception that the USSR was seeking "peaceful coexistence" with the Western powers.
 Mao had become convinced that China should follow its own path to communism.
 According to Jonathan Mirsky, a historian and a journalist who specialized in Chinese affairs, China's isolation from most of the rest of the world, along with the Korean War, had accelerated Mao's attacks on his perceived domestic enemies.
 It led him to accelerate his designs to develop an economy where the regime would get maximum benefit from rural taxation.

 The Anti-Rightist Campaign started on 8 June 1957.
 The main goal was to purge "rightists" from the CCP and China altogether.
 It was believed that approximately 5 percent of the population was still "rightists" (Political conservatives sabotaging the revolution).